Fraud Response Plan

 This should be done without delay.

-A formal internal Raising Concerns Policy has been established to provide a framework for providing information and to afford protection to staff who supply information, provided this is done in good faith and without malice.
+A formal internal Raising Concerns Policy has been established to provide a framework for reporting concerns and to protect staff who supply information, provided it is shared in good faith and without malicious intent.

-1.4 For a disclosure to be protected under the Public Interest Disclosure Act an employee must follow the procedures laid down in the legislation, make the disclosure in good faith and to the appropriate authority.
+1.4 For a disclosure to be protected under the Public Interest Disclosure Act, staff must follow the procedures outlined in the legislation, make the disclosure in good faith and report the concern to the appropriate authority.

-For example, disclosures can be made to the contacts that are defined within Council’s Fraud Policy, Internal/External Audit, etc.
+For example, disclosures can be made to the contacts that are defined within Council’s Fraud and Bribery Policy, Internal Audit, or External Audit, etc.

-Disclosures made to the media may not fall under the protection of the Public Interest Disclosure Act.
+Disclosures made to the media are unlikely to fall under the protection of the Public Interest Disclosure Act.

 1.5 This document should be read in conjunction with the following Council documents:

-- Mid and East Antrim Borough Council Fraud Policy;
+- Mid and East Antrim Borough Council Fraud and Bribery Policy;

 - Mid and East Antrim Borough Council Raising Concerns Policy; and